-Parameter Description value A value specifying the packet size in bytes that a database server sets for transferring data to and from your application.
+Parameter I Description f A value specifying the packet size in bytes that a database server sets for transferring data to and from your application.
 The value must be a multiple of 512 bytes (default=512 bytes).

 PacketSize=512 (4096 for SNC)